 The foldable tray from the hand rest area.
 It wasn't too difficult to take it out.

 It's pretty decent for an airline meal.
 Taipei's catering is nothing to shout about.
-I have flown out of Taipei a number of times, I have yet to experience an excellent meal.
+I have flown out of Taipei several times, I have yet to experience an excellent meal.

 Enjoying a Japanese beer this time around.